 Launch price: $599 / £450 | Type: Tube lunchbox head | Output: 15W, switchable down to 4W | Number of channels: 2 | Tubes: 2x EL84, 5x ECC83S | Weight: 7.3kg

 Okay, so it pushes the budget a little in the US, but if your budget stretches, this is one of the best amps for high-gain guitar sounds.
 With this lunchbox head take on the 5150, the designers have opted to do away with the clean channel and keep the blue (crunch) and red (lead) channels everyone uses, so the smart front panel is clear and easy to understand, with controls for gain, low, mid and high EQ, volume and presence.
 The rear panel has mains and standby switches, together with a quarter-power option that knocks the output down to around four watts.
 It's surprisingly fully featured for a lunchbox amp, with a series effects loop, jack for the single button footswitch, resonance control to tweak the 5150's low-end response, and a single speaker outlet with an impedance switch.
-Even though the LBX lacks a proper clean channel and shares its controls, there's more than enough range on the blue 'crunch' mode to cover most needs, going up to the kind of sustain that most amp builders would give you for a lead sound.
+Even though the LBX lacks a proper clean channel and shares its controls, there's more than enough range on the blue 'crunch' mode to cover most needs.
 Activate the red 'Full Burn' mode, and the overdrive and distortion is borderline insanity, with so much gain that even the weediest single-coil pickups turn into high-gain solo monsters.
 Compared with other lunchbox heads, the 5150 LBX does the same thing its full-sized versions do to most other amps in this genre: it comprehensively blows them away.

 Read the full review: EVH 5150 III LBX

 8. Marshall CODE50